ingararntzen/timingdocs/docs/source/dataset.rst

     let item = {key: ..., new: {...}, old: {...}}

 key
-    The cue key
+    Unique cue key
 old
-    The cue *before* modification, or undefined if cue was inserted. new
+    Cue *before* modification, or undefined if cue was inserted. new
-    The cue *after* modification, or undefined if cue was deleted.
+    Cue *after* modification, or undefined if cue was deleted.

 It is possible with result items where both **item.new** and